Negative customer reviews: an underutilized and powerful CX tool

 2. Empathize with and learn from the reviewer

-Customer reviews offer unique insights for brands into the customer experience, which helps bridge the empathy gap.
+Customer reviews offer unique insights for brands into the customer experience, which helps bridge the experience gap.
 Essentially, they have the power to provide critical information about what customers think about a brand and aspects of the buying journey.

 As customer experiences have become more digital, the interactions have become less human.
 However, reviews can be foundational to understanding your customers’ wants and needs so you can better empathize with them when you’re making decisions for improving your products or experiences.
 Regular evaluations of reviews help companies recognize changes in sentiment and use those emotions to inform improvements to the customer experience.